-Robinson and Ries Specialize in Dentofacial Orthopedics
+Dr. Robinson and Dr. Ries Specialize in Dentofacial Orthopedics

-Every orthodontist begins its career in dental school.
+Every orthodontist begins their career in dental school.
 Upon completion of dental school, some graduates immediately become dentists.
 Others choose to pursue a dental specialty, which requires additional schooling during a two-to-three-year residency program.
 There are nine specialties identified by the American Dental Association.
 Some may sound familiar, such as Pediatric Dentistry (dentistry for children), Periodontics (dentistry focusing on the gums), and Oral Surgery.

 One of the nine specialties is “Orthodontics and Dentofacial Orthopedics.”
 You may realize that an orthodontist straightens teeth, and indeed: “ortho” comes from the Greek for “straight” or “correct,” and “dontic” from the Greek for “teeth.”
 But what about dentofacial orthopedics?
 “Dentofacial” is “teeth” plus “face” while “ortho” again means “straight” and “pedic” is from the Greek for “child.”